 I would call 1a critical, 1b nice to have (but probably easy after 1a?), and 2 just an FYI in case there's an obvious fix.

 #8 Updated by ben leinfelder almost 9 years ago

 Jim's previous comments were fixed, except:

+#### New page

+I would call 1a critical, 1b nice to have (but probably easy after 1a?), and 2 just an FYI in case there's an obvious fix.

+#8 Updated by ben leinfelder about 9 years ago

+Jim's previous comments were fixed, except: